realA10001986/VSR/Electronics/Control Board/README.md

 <img src="img/cb3.jpg">

 The Control Board is the heart of the VSR.
-It can run off 5V or 12V, and it is meant to be mounted face-down (with the connectors up) between the buttons and the display/pushwheel panel.
+It can run off 5V or 12V, and it is meant to be mounted face-down (with the power connectors up) between the buttons and the display/pushwheel panel.
 The dimensions of the Control Board are 89x45mm, so it fits perfectly into the VSR's body.

 It has connectors for
 - power (5V or 12V, back side; if you choose to mount the board in another way than intended, the connectors can also be put on the front)